zontreck/iTunes-Backup-Extract/README.md

 ## Getting Started

-As you will see when you launch the program, you need a file called "3d0d7e5fb2ce288813306e4d4636395e047a3d28" out of your iOS backup.
+As you will see when you launch the program, you need a file called ```3d0d7e5fb2ce288813306e4d4636395e047a3d28``` out of your iOS backup.
 And while it does prompt you to find the 5a file as well, it doesnt actually do anything to that file aside from open it with sqlite.
-I will be adding in the call log support eventually as well as HTML but for now i was happy i even got the text messages to work so effectively.
+I will be adding in the call log support eventually.

 ## Build Instructions